Frequently Asked Questions (FAQs)

 What topics are of interest to the Novak Journalism Fellowship judges?

 The purpose of the Novak program is to allow journalists to complete serious writing and reporting projects they would otherwise be unable to undertake.
 Government, culture, economics, religion, science, politics, education, law-enforcement, national security and foreign affairs are among the appropriate fields for Novak Fellowship projects.
-Please view the complete list of fellowship winners to see projects previously accepted for fellowship grants.
+Please view the list of fellowship winners to see projects previously accepted for fellowship grants.

 If I’m granted a fellowship, how do I submit my project?